algorand/indexer/docs/LocalLedger.md

 In order to ensure that various operations are performed in a timely manner, the Indexer stores a "local ledger" in the supplied data directory.
 This ledger allows for fast lookup of data and significantly reduces the amount of time to perform initial loading of the state data.

-To maintain backwards compatability with the current Indexer API, the Indexer also maintains a database backend that is used to service the REST API.
-Because of this, the local ledger must have data "migrated" to it whenever the Indexer is started.
+In case of upgrading from an earlier version of Indexer, or setting up a new Indexer server with an existing database, the local ledger must sometimes be initialized when the Indexer is started.
 A simplified flow is shown below:

 ```mermaid
 graph TD;